OctopusDeploy/docs/docs/infrastructure/workers/worker-pools.md

 ## Using the Default Pool for Scripts

 When you add workers to the default worker pool the built-in worker will be disabled.
-This means any deployment processes that previously used the built-in worker on the Octopus server, will automatically move from using the built-in worker to workers in the worker pool.
+This means any deployment processes that previously used the built-in worker on the Octopus Server, will automatically move from using the built-in worker to workers in the worker pool.

 ## Add New Worker Pools